cr0w-l0rd/get_next_line/README.md

 A file descriptor (fd) is an **integer** like an **identifier** for a file that's in the program's **open file table**.

-When a file is opened, it's given a fd, the lowest positive integer that hasn't been used yet, starting from 3.
-Why is that so?...
+When a file is opened, it's given a fd, the lowest positive integer that hasn't been used yet, starting from 3 (i think).
+So why is that so?...

 #### Standard File Descriptors
 When any process starts, the process fd table’s fd 0, 1, 2 open automatically, (by default) each of these 3 fd references file table entry for a file named `dev/tty`